Over time, the value of a home will go up and down.

 Property values appreciate in the long term almost always.

-But there are no guarantees in real estate, of course.
+But there is always a certain amount of risk in real estate, of course.

-When your house appreciates you have more resources to borrow against, and you'll make a higher profit when you sell.
+When your house appreciates you have a greater asset to borrow against, and you'll produce a bigger profit when you sell.

-The most important element to consider is that you go with a REALTOR® in Grand Prairie who can identify the factors that affect local prices.
+The most important thing to consider is that you select an agent in Grand Prairie who understands the factors that affect local prices.

-Many believe that the economy is the top factor affecting real estate appreciation.
+Many believe that the economy is the major factor affecting real estate appreciation.

-But the most influential issues that decide your home's value are specific to the local Grand Prairie economy and housing market.
+However, your house's value and the things that play the biggest role in its appreciation are specific to the local Grand Prairie economy and housing market.

 The local economy - Are local businesses hiring?
-Have businesses moved into or away from an area?
-Is there a fair mix of jobs in an area, or does it depend on just one industry?
+Have companies moved into or away from an area?
+Is there a fair mix of job types in an area, or does it rely upon just one industry?
 Is the mix of commercial and residential development changing?